mumssh/automation-utility-scripts-collection/README.md

 These are found in the Releases: https://github.com/mumssh/automation-utility-scripts-collection/releases

 ## License
-This repository is distributed under the MIT License.
+This repository is distributed under the MIT License (c) 2026 by Lucilyn Tangian.
 You are free to copy, modify, merge, publish, and distribute these scripts in your own personal or commercial projects.
 See the LICENSE file for full details.